otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-5.md

 ## Shadcn UI

-Unlike **Reactstrap**, **Shadcn UI** is not a component library.
+**Shadcn UI** is not a component library.
 It is a collection of resuable components that you copy and paste into your project.
 It means that you do not have to install **Shadcn UI** as a dependency.

 1. Install the following dependency: